 Bamboo is a fast-growing plant that has proved useful in diverse industries.
 Manufacturers have used it to produce building materials, paper, clothing, and even pillows.
-They do not make the entire pillow out of bamboo; it is the casing or removable cover and pillow case that are made from bamboo fibre.
+They do not make the entire pillow out of bamboo; the casing or removable cover and pillowcase are made from bamboo fiber.
 The pillow filling is usually solid or shredded memory foam.

-Therefore, a bamboo pillow is simply a pillow with covers woven from bamboo fiber.
+Therefore, a bamboo pillow is simply a pillow with a bamboo cover made from bamboo fabric woven from bamboo fiber.

-There are many advantages to using bamboo pillows and most of the benefits come from the fiber of this great material.
+There are many advantages to grabbing a new bamboo pillow, and most of the benefits come from the fiber of this great material.

-Note that there are eco-friendly and not so eco-friendly bamboo fabrics.
-Bamboo linen and lyocell are considered to be more environmentally sustainable compared to bamboo viscose rayon.
+Note that there are eco-friendly and not-so-eco-friendly bamboo fabrics.
+Bamboo linen and lyocell are considered more environmentally sustainable than bamboo viscose rayon.
 The following are some advantages of using bamboo pillows.

-They design some bamboo pillows in such a way that folding them in half, or laying them flat, or on their side gives different kinds of support.
+They design some bamboo pillows so that folding them in half, laying them flat, or on their side gives different kinds of support.

-If you sweat a lot while you, the absorption power of bamboo may help you feel completely dry.
+If you sweat a lot, the absorption power of bamboo may help you feel completely dry.
 This will help you sleep better.

-Thanks to its antibacterial quality, bamboo bedding is more resistant to odor, so it stays fresh longer.
+Thanks to their antibacterial quality, bamboo pillowcases, and bamboo bedding are more resistant to odor, so they stay fresh longer.

 Farmers can sustainably harvest bamboo every 3-5 years without destroying soil structure.

-Washing your bamboo pillows is important to get rid of grime and dust mites they have collected over time.
+Washing a bamboo pillow properly is important to eliminate grime and dust mites they may have collected over time.
 A brand new pillow would probably come with washing instructions, but if you buy second-hand as we often recommend, you may need to figure it out yourself.

-If the pillow case's care instructions do not specify hot or cold water, use neither as they may severely damage the fabric.
-Use warm water, a mild or gentle detergent, and let it wash on a gentle cycle.
+If the pillow case's care instructions do not specify hot or cold water, use neither, as they may severely damage the fabric.
+Use warm water and a mild or gentle detergent, and let it wash on a gentle cycle.
 You may air dry the pillowcase but if you use a dryer, make sure the dryer is at a low heat setting.

 Your bamboo pillow could have a solid or shredded memory foam filling.
 This can influence what washing method is best for you.
 More often, pillows should be hand-washed because it is gentler on the fabric.
 Whether you choose to wash bamboo pillows by hand or use a washing machine, always use warm water.

-For hand washing use your sink, if it is not large enough to contain the pillow, try a tub.
-Lukewarm water is best for hand-washing bamboo pillows, it won't hurt your hands.
+For hand washing, use your sink; if it is not large enough to contain the pillow, try a tub.
+Lukewarm water is best for hand-washing bamboo pillows and won't hurt your hands.
 Spread the soap all over the submerged bamboo pillow and massage it into the pillow.
 Try squeezing the pillow like a sponge a couple of times to get the soap into the whole pillow.

-To rinse, wring out as much of the soapy water as you can and then rinse until the suds subside.
+To rinse, wring out as much soapy water as possible and then rinse until the suds subside.

-For machine-washed pillows, set the washing machine to run at a delicate or gentle washing cycle.
+For machine-washed pillows, set the washing machine to run a gentle wash or delicate cycle.

-Also, do not use fabric conditioners or bleach to clean your bamboo pillow.
+Also, do not use fabric conditioners or bleach to keep your bamboo pillow clean.
 These products can damage the fiber and reduce its moisture-wicking quality.

-Air dry your bamboo pillow by placing it on a flat surface that is clean or hanging it on a clothesline with a pillow hanger.
-Air drying can help to receive the quality of the memory foam for longer.
+Dry bamboo pillows by placing them on a clean flat surface or hanging them on a clothesline with a pillow hanger.
+Air drying can help retain the memory foam's quality for longer.